foods-that-relieve-constipation-in-babies-and-toddlers

 VIII.
 Seeking Professional Advice

-While natural remedies and dietary adjustments can often alleviate baby constipation, it’s essential to recognize when professional medical intervention is necessary.
+While natural remedies and dietary adjustments can often alleviate baby constipation, it’s essential to recognise when professional medical intervention is necessary.
 If your baby’s constipation persists despite your efforts, or if they exhibit concerning symptoms such as blood in their stool, severe pain, or consistent vomiting, it’s time to seek expert advice.

 Your doctor who takes care of kids is the best person to help your tummy when it’s feeling yucky.
 They’ll check everything and find out why your tummy feels stuck.
 They might give you special medicine to help or tell you to eat different foods.
 So, don’t worry, your doctor will make your tummy feel better!